Skip to content

 Creating Reports

-On Splunk Enterprise web UI, search for Admin login failed on FortiGate
+On Splunk Enterprise web UI, search for login failed events on FortiGate.

-Select srcip form Interesting Fields, then select Top values
+Select srcip from Interesting Fields, then select Top values.

 image.png